Sarget de Gruaud Larose Saint-Julien 2019 - Second Vin

 Vinous

-"The bouquet of the 2019 vintage reveals itself delicately.
-Hints of blackberries and peppermint followed by a touch of graphite.
-On the palate, the attack suggests a slender character, but that's without counting on the tannic structure that reveals itself step by step, ideally supported by the acidity.
+“The 2019’s bouquet unfolds with delicacy.
+Hints of blackberries and peppermint give way to a touch of graphite.
+On the palate, the initial impression suggests a slender character, but that’s without accounting for the tannic structure that reveals itself gradually, perfectly complemented by the acidity.
 The wine has body, muscle, and plenty of freshness.
-It can certainly be enjoyed in its youth, but like its predecessors, it will be worth waiting for!"
+It can certainly be enjoyed in its youth, but like its predecessors, it’s worth waiting for!”
 (Yves Beck 2021)

 Buy your Gruaud Larose wines at the best price in a private sale!